How to Find Medical Work Experience in the UK Without Connections | NHS and GP Placements

 Any challenges you faced and how you overcame them.

-Keeping a journal of your experiences can help when writing your personal statement and preparing for interviews.
+Maintaining a journal of your experiences can help you write your personal statement and prepare for interviews.

 8. Network and Seek Advice

 Even if you lack direct connections in medicine, networking can help uncover opportunities.
-Try:
+Consider:

 Speaking to teachers or career advisers – They may have contacts in healthcare or know of upcoming opportunities.